Generic Name: paroxetine (pa ROX a teen)

 How should I take Paxil?

 Take Paxil exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Shake the oral suspension (liquid) well just before you measure a dose.
 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.